 CNC Electrical Discharge Machines (EDM)

-Electrical Discharge Machines (EDM) work similar to plasma cutters by using an electrical arc to remove material at the required location.
-This method is useful for creating fast 2D cuts on metal sheet format.
+An Electrical Discharge Machine (EDM) works similarly to plasma cutters by using an electrical arc to remove material at the required location.
+This method can create fast 2D cuts on metal sheet format.

 Applications of CNC Electrical Discharge Machines